kyma-project/website/content/blog-posts/2020-06-25-release-notes-1.14/index.md

 See the overview of all changes in this release:

 - [Known issues](#known-issues) - The `knative-eventing` Namespace must be manually deleted
-- [Fixed security vulnerabilities](#fixed-security-vulnerabilities) - GQL subscriptions don't support directives in Console Backend Service
+- [Fixed security vulnerabilities](#fixed-security-vulnerabilities) - GQL subscriptions don't support the authorization annotation
 - [Application Connector](#application-connector) - Application Operator now uses Helm 3
 - [CLI](#cli) - Windows installation
 - [Compass](#compass) - Runtime Provisioner integrated with Helm 3, monitoring for Runtime Provisioner, error handling in Director